 Activity Evidence that supports this approach Challenge number(s) addressed One to one tutoring for CiC students RGS Rationale - Early identification and targeted intervention of students underperforming in core subject areas.
 One to one tuition to support rapid and sustained improvements in progress and attainment outcomes.
 Tutoring provided online through Winchmore tutors 2 and 4 EEF teaching toolkit - It is much better to act early when a student is struggling with work.
 Evidence from EEF (July 2018) suggests that peer tutoring can be highly effective in lower attaining groups.
-Key Stage 3 targeted intervention groups provided by the KS RGS Rationale - Addressing the gaps in knowledge to ensure effective intervention at an early stage.
-1 Leads KS3 targeted intervention delivered by Key Stage leads Mathematics mentoring - KS4 Targeted intervention within Mathematics twice per week for identified KS4 students in the lead up to GCSE examinations in May 2024.
-EEF teaching toolkit : EEF teaching toolkit: Group tuition - Moderate impact for low cost Curriculum based monitoring and targeted intervention RGS Rationale - Increased focus of Curriculum leads having an oversight on academic performance across all year groups and applying targeted intervention at the earliest opportunity - whether this be thought quality first teaching or additional opportunities provided through the department.
+Key Stage 3 targeted intervention groups provided by the KS Leads RGS Rationale - Addressing the gaps in knowledge to ensure effective intervention at an early stage.
+KS3 targeted intervention delivered by Key 1 Mathematics mentoring - KS4 Stage leads Targeted intervention within Mathematics twice per week for identified KS4 students in the lead up to GCSE examinations in May 2024.
+Year 11 targeted intervention Tutor Time sessions Year 11 tutor time to be utilised for targeted intervention from Term 3 onwards.
+EEF teaching toolkit : EEF teaching toolkit: Group tuition - Moderate impact for low cost

+1 Curriculum based monitoring and targeted intervention RGS Rationale - Increased focus of Curriculum leads having an oversight on academic performance across all year groups and applying targeted intervention at the earliest opportunity - whether this be thought quality first teaching or additional opportunities provided through the department.
 This will allow for targeted groupings within class to be implemented and to ensure regular stretch and challenge opportunities.
 Joint book looks and learning walks (CL's and SLT) to further support this.
-EEF teaching toolkit -Within-class grouping (also known as withinclass attainment grouping) means organising pupils within their usual class for specific activities or topics, such as literacy or mathematics.
+CPD for staff regarding how to run analytical reports using Classcharts software for ease of data tracking within curriculum areas.
+EEF teaching toolkit - Within-class grouping (also known as within- class attainment grouping) means organising pupils within their usual class for specific activities or topics, such as literacy or mathematics.
 Pupils with similar levels of current attainment are grouped together, for example, on specific tables, but all pupils are taught by their usual teacher and support staff, and they usually all follow the same curriculum but at different levels of difficulty.